AzureDevOps3/duffney.github.io/_posts/2017-02-01-IntroToRegex-LabSetup.md

 Copy-Item -Path "C:\$env:USERPROFILE\Downloads\regular-expression-introduction\*" -Destination 'c:\Intro-To-Regex\' -ToSession $session -Recurse
 {% endhighlight %}

+## Non-Hyper-V Hosts Instructions

+In case you are not using Hyper-V as your hypervisor you can still use the Dsc documents to provision the lab environment.
+You will need to create a virtual machine by some means on your host.
+Whether that be by mounting an ISO and installing from disk or by using some other provisioning like vagrant.
+The following set of instructions assumes you've created a virtual machine and install a Windows Server operation system 2012R2 or higher with PowerShell version 5 installed.

+### Setting up the Virutal Machine

+Before you can run the Dsc configuration you have to download the required resource modules from the PSGallery.
+The following command will find and install the two required modules.
+You might be promopted when it starts the download to allow it, click `Yes To All` when prompted.

+{% highlight powershell %}
+Find-Module xactivedirectory,xwindowseventforwarding | Install-Module
+{% endhighlight %}

+The configuration used in this lab requires the server name to be `GDC01`, issue the below command in a PowerShell prompt to rename the computer.

+{% highlight powershell %}
+{% endhighlight %}

+### Download Exercise Files & Run the Configuration

+Next you will need to download the excercise files found [here](https://app.pluralsight.com/library/courses/regular-expression-introduction/exercise-files).
+Copy the IntroToRegex.ps1 and IntroToRegex.psd1 into the new virtual machine.
+Save them to any location you'd like.
+Once both files are copied open then both up in the PowerShell ISE.
+You can do that by right clicking and selecting edit.

+Within the IntroToRegex.psd1 add `$ConfigData =` at the start of line 1, so it looks like the below snippet.
+Select all the code by hitting `ctrl + a` and hit F8 to run the code.
+This will give you the configuration data in a variable called `$ConfigData`.
+Which will be used with the Dsc configuration in the next step.

+{% highlight powershell %}
+$ConfigData = @{
+{% endhighlight %}

+With the `$ConfigData` loaded into memory, switch the PowerShell ISE to the IntroToRegex.ps1 file.
+Hit F5 to run the entire configuration, this will load it into memory so we can execute it.
+After the configuration in loaded into memory execute the below line in the interactive PowerShell console.
+When prompted for credential enter the local administrator password and click Ok.
+When the configuration finishes generating the mof you'll see an output of the

+{% highlight powershell %}
+IntroToRegex -ConfigurationData $ConfData -OutputPath `c:\dsc`
+{% endhighlight %}

+The last few stepss are to apply the Local Configuration Manager settings and run the Dsc configuration.
+To do that issue the below commands pointing the path parameter to the folder that contains the GDC01.mof and GDC01.meta.mof files.

+{% highlight powershell %}
+Set-DscLocalConfigurationManager -Path 'C:\dsc`\' -Force -Verbose Start-DscConfiguration -Path 'C:\dsc`' -Wait -Verbose -Force
+{% endhighlight %}

+After applying the configuration, you'll be forced for a restart.
+Because the GDC01.meta.mof contain some settings to allow reboots and to continue the configuration after reboot no intervention is required. *Configuration takes 3-5 minutes to run*

 *Thank you for your interest in my course, I hope you enjoy it and happy learning!*